neo4j-partners/virtual-graph-dbx/README.md

 ### Support scripts

-These standalone scripts probe and stress the Virtual Graph; they share the connection helper in `src/connection.py` (reads the project `.env`, or `PROBE_ENV` if set):
+These standalone scripts probe and stress the Virtual Graph.
+They share the connection helper in `src/connection.py`, which reads the project `.env`, or `PROBE_ENV` if set:

 - `vg-probe` (`src/probe.py`): run a single ad-hoc Cypher statement and time it (`uv run vg-probe "<cypher>"`). `uv run vg-probe --help` prints its usage.
 It runs the